-‘Bold And The Beautiful’ Spoilers Wednesday, July 18: Zoe Admits She’s A ‘Jealous, Rejected Girlfriend’ [Video
+‘Bold And The Beautiful’ Spoilers Wednesday, July 18: Zoe Says She’s A ‘Jealous, Rejected Girlfriend’ [Video]

 Bold and the Beautiful spoilers for Wednesday, July 18 show that both Zoe (Kiara Barnes) and Liam (Scott Clifton) will admit to their shortcomings.
 Bold and the Beautiful preview video shows Zoe being confronted, while Liam tries to figure out his next step.
 And while Liam’s motives seem pure at the moment, it still remains doubtful whether Zoe’s are the same.

 According to B&B Twitter feed, Zoe will need to answer some hard questions.
-Xander (Adain Bradley), Sally (Courtney Hope), Thorne (Ingo Rademacher) and Emma (Nia Sioux) all suspect that she is the stalker but it seems as if the British girl is determined to go down fighting.
+Xander (Adain Bradley), Sally (Courtney Hope), Thorne (Ingo Rademacher), and Emma (Nia Sioux) all suspect that she is the stalker, but it seems as if the British girl is determined to go down fighting.

 “I might be a jealous, rejected girlfriend, but stalker?
 That’s absurd.”